Can AI learn without data?

-First, it’s important to understand that data is the core element in all modern machine learning AI models.
-AI cannot “establish” knowledge by itself without input data.
+Core principle: Data is the fundamental element in all modern machine learning AI models.
+AI cannot "establish" knowledge by itself without input data.

 For example, in supervised learning, AI learns from massive datasets that humans have labeled (images, text, audio, etc.) to identify patterns.